FeatureBaseDB/python-pilosa/README.md

 # Create an Index object
 myindex = schema.index("myindex")

-# Create a Frame object
+# Create a Field object
-myframe = myindex.frame("myframe")
+myframe = myindex.field("myframe")

-# make sure the index and frame exists on the server
+# make sure the index and field exists on the server
 client.sync_schema(schema)

 # Send a SetBit query.
 PilosaError is thrown if execution of the query fails.